daffaputra09/calculator-model-menu/README.md

 After choice menu, user can input the first number, Example `Angka Pertama: 18`
 After input first number, user must input the second number, Example `Angka Kedua: 9`

-  User can type `Enter` to see the result
+  User can press `Enter` to see the result
   Now, user's console will be like this:
   ```
   Menu: